ssj-gz/Competitive-Programming/my-own-problems/move-the-coins-2/markdown/editorial.md

 Or are we?
 What if, when our DFS first encounters $u_i$, we store the number of vertices satisfying bit $bitNum$ of $height(x)+heightChange$ is 1 (this is the contribution of the $y$s - let's call it *originalCoinsThatMakeDigitOneAfterHeightChange*) and then, when we finish processing $u_i$, we subtract this from the current number of vertices satisfying bit $bitNum$ of $height(x)+heightChange$ is 1 (the contributions of the $x$'s and the $y$'s)?
 That's it - this will give us precisely the number of descendants $x$ of $u_i$ for which bit *bitNum* is set in the value of $height(x)+heightChange$, and we're done!

 We store the *maxBinaryDigits* values *originalCoinsThatMakeDigitOneAfterHeightChange* in the query that makes use of it.
-This means that we do a couple of bits of processing for the query $q_i=(u_i,v_i)$ first when we encounter $u_i$ in our DFS, and then again when we have finished processing $u_i$ in our DFS - therefore, it makes sense to process the queries in an order that is not necessarily the same in which we were given the queries - we attach $q_i$ to $u_i) (see *queriesForNode*) and handle it when our DFS handles $u_i$, then figure out how to put them back in their original order at the end.
+This means that we do a couple of bits of processing for the query $q_i=(u_i,v_i)$: first when we encounter $u_i$ in our DFS, and then again when we have finished processing $u_i$ in our DFS - therefore, it makes sense to process the queries in an order that is not necessarily the same in which we were given the queries - we attach $q_i$ to $u_i) (see *queriesForNode*) and handle it when our DFS handles $u_i$, then figure out how to put them back in their original order at the end.